MonashBioinformaticsPlatform/bio-ansible/README.md

 By default software will be installed to /software.
 So, if you want this to be on a separate mount, set that up before running ansible.

+So far this has only been developed on ubuntu 14.04

 Example to run
 --